knative/docs/doc-releases.md

 # Documentation Releases

-The following list shows the available versions of Knative documentation. version of Knative cluster that you installed.
+The following list shows the available versions of Knative documentation.
+Select the version that matches your installed version of Knative.

 ## Released versions